 Welcome to the Student Disability Service

-The Coordinator of Learning Resources and Student Disability Service, Leslie Hempling, advises students about the College's policy, procedures and resources.
-The Coordinator oversees College compliance with agreed upon, reasonable accommodations and collaborates with students, faculty, and staff to facilitate appropriate accommodations that support students' individual needs.
-For more information, contact Leslie Hempling at email@example.com or 610-690-5014 or by faxing 610-328-8487.
+Coordinator of Student Disability Services Leslie Hempling advises students about the College's policy, procedure and resources, reviews students' clinical documentation and collaborates with students, faculty and staff to arrange reasonable accommodations that support students' individual needs.

-To register with the Student Disability Service, contact Leslie Hempling, Coordinator of Student Disability Service at firstname.lastname@example.org or 610-690-5014 to arrange an intake appointment.
-(For incoming students, we are happy to hold initial appointments by phone.)
-Please submit documentation of your disability in advance so that we can review it prior to talking with you.
-We recommend that you contact the office as early as possible since some accommodations (e.g., electronic books, interpreters, etc.) can take a few weeks to arrange.
-We want to be sure your needs are met in time for classes.
+Please contact Leslie Hempling, Coordinator of Student Disability Services at firstname.lastname@example.org or 610-690-5014 to arrange an intake appointment.
+We are happy to hold initial appointments for incoming students by phone.
+If at all possible, please submit documentation of your disability in advance so that we can review it prior to talking with you.
+We recommend that you contact us as early as possible since some accommodations (e.g., electronic books, interpreters, etc.) can take a several weeks to arrange.
+We want to be sure that your needs are met in time for classes.

 Visit the Accommodations Process and the Documentation Guidelines sections in the "For Students" section of this website for all details.